 The Great Gatsby by F. Scott Fitzgerald captures the ideals of a society obsessed with wealth and status.
 Set in the 1920s during prohibition, the story is narrated by a young man named Nick Carraway.
-Nick meets Gatsby, whose real name is James Gatz, at Gatsby's elaborate mansion in West Egg.
-The area is full of up and coming ‘new money.’
-Young, handsome, and fabulously rich, Jay Gatsby appears to have it all, yet he yearns for the one thing that will always be out of his reach, the love of Daisy Buchanan.
-This absence renders his life of glittering parties and bright decorations empty and desolate.
+Nick meets Jay Gatsby, who is young, handsome, rich, and appears to have it all.
+However, he yearns for the one thing that will always be out of his reach, the love of Daisy Buchanan.

 A Frayer Model is a specific type of graphic organizer.
-It was originally created in 1969, but with the widespread use of graphic organizers in the classroom, it is still widely used today.
 Most people are familiar with using this type of organizer for learning vocabulary words, but it can be used for more than that.
-The Frayer Model graphic organizer is versatile and can be used across various grades and subjects to help students to not only build on vocabulary words, but also to expand their knowledge of various concepts.
+Learn more about how to use the Frayer Model with Storyboard That!

 Jay Gatsby as an Anti-hero - Frayer Model.
 Use Frayer Model graphic organizers in any subject to help students master the lesson!